* This is the Professional Version. *

-Most women with moderate to severe endometriosis are treated most effectively by ablating or excising as many implants as possible while maintaining pelvic anatomy and preserving fertility as much as possible.
+Most women with moderate to severe endometriosis are treated most effectively by ablating or excising as many implants as possible while restoring pelvic anatomy and preserving fertility as much as possible.
 Superficial endometriotic implants can be ablated.
 Deep, extensive implants should be excised.

-Lesions are usually removed via a laparoscope; peritoneal or ovarian lesions can sometimes be electrocauterized, excised, or vaporized with a laser.
+Lesions are usually removed via a laparoscope; peritoneal or ovarian lesions can sometimes be electrocauterized, excised, or, uncommonly, vaporized with a laser.
 Endometriomas should be removed because removal prevents recurrence more effectively than drainage.
 After this treatment, fertility rates are inversely proportional to the severity of endometriosis.
 If resection is incomplete, GnRH agonists are sometimes given during the perioperative period, but whether these drugs increase fertility rates is unclear.
 Laparoscopic resection of the uterosacral ligaments with electrocautery or a laser may reduce midline pelvic pain.
-If women have deep rectovaginal endometriosis, continuous progestin therapy is the most effective treatment.

-Hysterectomy with or without ovarian conservation should usually be reserved for patients who have intractable pelvic pain and who have completed childbearing, and who prefer a definitive procedure.
-Hysterectomy is done in addition to oophorectomy to remove adhesions or implants that adhere to the uterus or cul-de-sac.
-If women < 50 require hysterectomy with oophorectomy, supplemental estrogen should be considered (eg, to prevent menopausal symptoms).
-However, concomitant continuous progestin therapy (eg, medroxyprogesterone acetate 2.5 mg po once/day) is often recommended because if estrogen is given alone, residual tissue may grow, resulting in recurrence rates of up to 40%.
-If symptoms persist after oophorectomy in women > 50, continuous progestin therapy alone (norethindrone acetate 2.5 to 5 mg, medroxyprogesterone acetate 5 mg po once/day, micronized progesterone 100 to 200 mg po at bedtime) can be tried.
+Hysterectomy with or without ovarian conservation should usually be reserved for patients who have moderate to severe pelvic pain, who have completed childbearing, and who prefer a definitive procedure.
+Hysterectomy is done to remove adhesions or implants that adhere to the uterus or cul-de-sac.
+If women < 50 require hysterectomy with bilateral salpingo-oophorectomy, supplemental estrogen should be considered (eg, to prevent menopausal symptoms).
+However, concomitant continuous progestin therapy (eg, medroxyprogesterone acetate 2.5 mg po once/day) is often recommended because if estrogen is given alone, residual tissue may grow, resulting in recurrence.
+If symptoms persist after salpingo-oophorectomy in women > 50, continuous progestin therapy alone (norethindrone acetate 2.5 to 5 mg, medroxyprogesterone acetate 5 mg po once/day, micronized progesterone 100 to 200 mg po at bedtime) can be tried.

-Endometriosis is a common cause of cyclic pelvic pain, dysmenorrhea, and infertility.
+Endometriosis is a common cause of cyclic and chronic pelvic pain, dysmenorrhea, dyspareunia, and infertility.

 The stage of endometriosis does not correlate with severity of symptoms.